 If you love tea cups, you are going to fall in love with all the choices at Twinings!

 Right now, the Twining Royal Tea Tour is only available during the Epcot Flower and Garden Festival.
-Dates are not yet set for the 2018 Festival, but when you make your plans to go next year, be sure to go to the Disney website to reserve your spot as soon as they are available.
+Be sure to go to the Disney website to reserve your spot as soon as tickets are available.
 If you enjoy tea, it really should not be missed.

 What is your favorite event at Disney World?
 Share in the comments!